Gmagon/src.gmagon.com/source/guide/insert-text-with-css-mac.md

 5. When you want to add visual depth to your text, you need to use this text-bevel function.
 Increasing he height of bevel helps to create a 3-dimensional look to the face of your text.
 ![](img/css-maker-textbevel.png)

 Hope this article will solve your problems and make your life more convenient than ever.
-We'd like to receive and answer any question from you, if you are willing to communicate with us, you can join in <a href="https://gitter.im/Gmagon/support" target="_blank"> <strong>Support Center</strong> </a> to enter our community.
+We'd like to receive and answer any question from you, if you are willing to communicate with us, you can join in <a href="https://gitter.im/Gmagon/support" target="_blank" rel="nofollow me noopener noreferrer"> <strong>Support Center</strong> </a> to enter our community.

 Also read:
-<a href="https://gmagon.com/guide/mac-batch-convert-xls-to-csv.html" target="_blank" rel="noopener">Mac batch convert XLS to CSV</a>
+<a href="https://gmagon.com/guide/mac-batch-convert-xls-to-csv.html" target="_blank" rel="nofollow me noopener noreferrer" >Mac batch convert XLS to CSV</a>
-<a href="https://gmagon.com/guide/convert-xls-to-csv-on-mac.html" target="_blank" rel="noopener">How to convert XLS to CSV on a Mac?</a>
+<a href="https://gmagon.com/guide/convert-xls-to-csv-on-mac.html" target="_blank" rel="nofollow me noopener noreferrer" >How to convert XLS to CSV on a Mac?</a>
-<a href="https://gmagon.com/guide/create-border-radius-css-mac.html" target="_blank" rel="noopener">How to create border radius CSS code on Mac?</a>
+<a href="https://gmagon.com/guide/create-border-radius-css-mac.html" target="_blank" rel="nofollow me noopener noreferrer" >How to create border radius CSS code on Mac?</a>
-<a href="https://gmagon.com/guide/convert-xls-on-mac-without-excel.html" target="_blank" rel="noopener">Convert XLS to CSV on Mac without Excel installed.</a>
+<a href="https://gmagon.com/guide/convert-xls-on-mac-without-excel.html" target="_blank" rel="nofollow me noopener noreferrer" >Convert XLS to CSV on Mac without Excel installed.</a>